 The result are bikes that are a pleasure to ride, a pleasure to own and a great long-term investment.

 It’s not just a great tubeset that makes a Gunnar.
 Every Gunnar is hand-built at Waterford Precision Cycles in Waterford, Wisconsin.
 We machine each frame with close-tolerance milling equipment to make sure each weld is clean and consistent.
-We use precision fixturing, aligning tools and fabrication protocols to insure that your Gunnar is straight and true, and we a blessed with talented craftspeople who are proud to build you your dream bike.
+We use precision fixturing, aligning tools and fabrication protocols to insure that your Gunnar is straight and true, and we are blessed with talented craftspeople who are proud to build you your dream bike.

 Innovation – and Common Sense